QUT-Digital-Observatory/youte/README.md

 If you have a default key set up using `youte config`, then there is no need to specify an API key using `--key`.

 This will return the maximum number of results pages (around 12-13) matching the search terms and store them in a JSON file.
-Unlike version 1.3, youte 2.0 does not print results to the terminal to avoid clogging it up.
+Unlike version 1.3, youte 2.0 does not print results to the terminal.
 Instead, `--outfile` is now a required option. <search-terms> and `--outfile` must be specified.

 In the search terms, you can also use the Boolean NOT (-) and OR (|) operators to exclude videos or to find videos that match one of several search terms.
 If the terms contain spaces, the entire search term value has to be wrapped in quotes.

-Prettify JSON results by using the flag `--pretty`:
+Use the flag `--pretty` to pretty format the JSON output.

 ```bash
 youte search <search-terms> --key <API-key> --outfile <name-of-file> --pretty